iaeiou/blue-plankton-2/content/posts/winter.md

 * Electric baseboard heating
 * Radiant floor heating

-My experience is with the first 4, so I'll be focusing on those.
+My experience is with the first 4, so I'll focus on those.

 <img src="https://res.cloudinary.com/icecloud7/image/upload/w_auto,q_auto,f_auto,e_sharpen/v1572243919/ruralnh/firewood-by-cabin_qsoubm.png" alt="firewood stacked by cabin">

 Many homes use more than one source of heat.
-For example, a friend of mine has a wood-fueled furnace, a gas stove, a wood stove, and a fireplace.
+For example, a friend of mine has a wood-fueled furnace, a gas stove in the bedroom, a wood stove in the living room, and a fireplace in the kitchen.

-And most everyone has a backup source of heat: such as electric baseboard heating.
+Almost everyone has a backup source of heat: such as electric baseboard heating.

 ## Gas Stoves

 When I first moved up here my primary source of winter heat was a Vermont Castings propane-powered stove.
-It was set into a fireplace.
+It was set into a fireplace (See photo).
 The stove was super-efficient: it was really more than was needed to heat the home.

 In fact you can easily heat a 2,400 sq. ft. space with one propane stove.
 (Check the model you're interested in to see what square footage it's rated to heat.)